vuestorefront/vue-storefront/packages/core/docs/general/error-handling.md

 # Error handling

 A flexible way of error handling is essential for a framework like Vue Storefront.
-As factories of composables are hearth of our core - we decided to put there whole error handling mechanism.
+As composables are hearth of our app - we decided to put there whole error handling mechanism.

-Each factory returns `error` computed property.
-It is an object which has names of async functions from factory as keys and Error instance or null as a value.
+Each composable returns `error` - computed property.
+It is an object which has names of async functions from composable as keys and Error instance or null as a value.

 Example usage:
 ```vue